(1) Definition of torque – (Aerodynamics for Naval Aviators): “

 As the airplane accelerates keep an eye on the airspeed.
 Do not release

-back pressure until you see the airspeed is alive.
+the airspeed is alive.
 I've seen a lot of folks

 start to rotate onto the main gear way too early!
 One thing to remember is